IowaDave/Arduino-Uno-Using-an-ATmega328/README.md

 Also, we are going to upload the bootloader that makes enables a chip mounted on the Arduino to accept code uploads.

 Update the "extended" fuse byte first.
-We just add one more option at the end, &#8209;U, meaning to Upload. efuse:w:0xfd:m
+We just add one more option at the end of the common command line given above, &#8209;U, meaning to Upload.

+The four-field string, efuse:w:0xfd:m, specifies the extended fuse memory space, the "w" write command, the value to write (0xfd for this fuse), and the "m" signifier telling avrdude to write the literal value.

-Write it with a value of 0xFD if you want the Brown-out detector to be running all the time in your ATmega328:
+Writing it with a value of 0xfd will cause the Brown-out detector to be running all the time in your ATmega328:

 <blockquote>
 /Users/myname/Library/Arduino15/packages/arduino/tools/avrdude/6.3.0-arduino17/bin/avrdude &#8209;C/Users/myname/Library/Arduino15/packages/arduino/tools/avrdude/6.3.0-arduino17/etc/avrdude.conf &#8209;v &#8209;pm328 &#8209;cstk500v1 &#8209;P/dev/cu.usbmodem14101 &#8209;b19200 &#8209;U efuse:w:0xfd:m
 </blockquote>

-If you do *not* want the Brown-Out Detector to run on your ATmega328, then write the extended fuse to 0xFF instead.
+If you do *not* want the Brown-Out Detector to run on your ATmega328, then write the extended fuse to 0xff instead.
 [Footnote #2](#footnote-2)

 Next, write the "high" fuse byte.